thobio/ThinkGanashaProject/DataModal.md

             3. flag_message : String
             4. flag_user_id : String

-###  Flaged EntryList
+###  Flagged EntryList

-    Flaged Entry remove the flaged entry or remove the flag from the entry
+    Flagged Entry remove the Flagged entry or remove the flag from the entry

         1. entry_id : String
         2. remove_all_flag : Bool